 Candidates for this forehead reduction technique should also have good skin elasticity.
 This is a very important factor because the scalp needs to be stretchable enough so that, after removing some of the skin, the edge of the scalp could be brought close to the edge of the forehead skin for stitching.
 The surgeon typically does a pinch test to determine if the scalp has enough flexibility for a scalp advancement surgery.

-A big advantage to surgical hairline advancement is that you don’t need to wait to see the result of the procedure and once the surgery is completed, the hairline gets lowered and the forehead gets reduced in size.
-Additionally, people with naturally high hairline without a family history of hair loss don’t need to wait until no longer their hair fall out.
+A big advantage to surgical hairline advancement is that you do not need to wait to see the result of the procedure and once the surgery is completed, the hairline gets lowered and the forehead gets reduced in size.
+Additionally, people with naturally high hairlines without a family history of hair loss do not need to wait until their hair loss stops.

 That said, a great idea to have the cake and eat it is to combine a scalp advancement surgery with a hair grafting procedure.
 This means that after lowering the hairline with the incisional method, the surgeon can transplant a number of hair grafts around the scar in order to make the hairline thicker and better conceal the future scar.
 The two procedures can be done at the same time or a few months apart.